po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/02-Homework/README.md

 * The URL of the functional, deployed application.

 * The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.
+Give the repository a unique name and include a readme describing the project.

 - - -
-© 2020 Trilogy Education Services, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
 All Rights Reserved.